-DART stands for Disaster Assistance Response Team and was started to encourage more volunteer participation during emergencies and disasters.
+DART stands for Disaster Assistance Response Team and was started to encourage more volunteer participation during major emergencies and disasters.

 What is the goal of DART?